KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 Or, "Making a website" can be as sophisticated as assembling all of the underlying code, to create a highly customized website.
 But with the freedom to customize comes the risk of "jank."

+Me using the command line to design a Django Website

 Many web hosts do offer some middle ground, for instance a content management system that allows for some customization of the HTML (Hyper Text Markup Language) and/or CSS (Cascading Style Sheet) code.
 Here is an example, using WordPress:

 Choose a WordPress theme, for instance [Catch Everest](https://wordpress.org/themes/catch-everest).